Braitling

 Braitling features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 70.1% of all households, including 29.8% couples with children, 25.8% couples without children, and 12.6% single parent families.
-Non-family households account for the remaining 29.9%, with lone person households at 24.1% and group households comprising 5.8%.
-The median household size is 2.6 people, smaller than the Rest of NT average of 3.1.
+Family households account for 70.1% of all households, including 29.8% couples with children, 25.8% couples without children, and 12.6% single parent families.
+Non-family households make up the remaining 29.9%, with lone person households at 24.1% and group households comprising 5.8%.
+The median household size is 2.6 people, which is smaller than the Regional NT average of 3.1.

 Frequently Asked Questions - Households